-- 1. Download onto your device the Year 9 2023 Course Selection Handbook (available from August the 1st) and read through it. - 2.
-Complete the questions on this page prior to making your Course Selections. - 3.
-Discuss your choices with your mentor and or Teachers at Parent Teacher Interviews on Monday 8th August. - 4.
-Complete your subject selections for 2023 online using the details you will be given by your mentor after you have had a discussion.
+- 1. Download onto your device the Year 9 2024 Course Selection Handbook (available from 31 July) and read through it. - 2.
+Attend the Year 9 Course Information night on Wednesday, 2nd August at 5.30pm. - 3.
+Complete the questions on this page prior to making your Course Selections. - 4.
+Discuss your choices with your mentor and attend the Subject Selection Parent Teacher Interviews on Friday 4th August. - 5.
+Complete your subject selections for 2024 online using the details you will be given by your mentor after you have had a discussion.

 Please complete this activity:

 My favourite subject is because

-Careers I am interested in and the reas sons why they interest me
+Careers I am interested in and the rea isons why they interest me

 My passion is

-the subjects of English, Maths, Science, Human
+In Year 9 I understand I will complete and Health. the subjects of English, Maths, Science, Humar nities and Physical Education

 The Arts: Pathways:

 1 1

 2 2

 3 3

 4 4

 Technology:

-1.
+1

 2

 3

 4

+Teacher Name: Teacher Signature: